rileyb123/TerribleAssembly/README.md

 ﻿# TerribleAssembly

-A terrible brute force implementation of in assembly that takes in 5, 5 digits numbers from the user and then sorts them in ascending order.
+A terrible brute force implementation in assembly that takes in 5, 5 digits numbers from the user and then sorts them in ascending order.

 Be warned it is terrible.